Luggie Water

 The Luggie Water is one of two streams which flow out of Cumbernauld.
-The Scottish New Town’s name derives from the Gaelic for "the meeting of the waters", which possibly refers to the Luggie Water and the Red Burn, both of which run through Cumbernauld but which never meet.
+The Scottish New Town’s name derives from the Gaelic for "the meeting of the waters", which possibly refers to the Luggie Water and the Red Burn, both of which run through Cumbernauld but which never actually meet - tributary burns and drains come within 300 m of one another, but this point is nearly three miles from the original Cumbernauld Village.

 Water from the Luggie eventually ends up in the west in the Firth of Clyde via the River Kelvin which joins the Luggie at Kirkintilloch.
 Water from the Red Burn on the other hand flows northward and then eastward via the Bonny Water and the River Carron into the Firth of Forth.
 Cumbernauld can be considered the aquatic heart of Scotland, being the urban watershed between East and West in the centre of the Central Belt.
 Where exactly the Scottish watershed is located in the town is difficult to pinpoint.
 The catchment of both streams (and the River Avon) includes areas of Fannyside Muir.
-The Red Burn enters Cumbernauld behind Cumbernauld Academy (formerly Cumbernauld High), whereas the Luggie Water flows past Luggiebank close to the Greenfaulds railway station.
-Therefore, anywhere between these two landmarks may be the aquatic heart of Scotland.
+The Red Burn enters Cumbernauld behind Cumbernauld Academy (formerly Cumbernauld High School), whereas the Luggie Water flows past Luggiebank close to the Greenfaulds railway station.
+Therefore, anywhere between these two landmarks may be the aquatic heart of Scotland, although their respective sources are a mile or two away on the moor.
 The Forth and Clyde Canal passes north of Cumbernauld but crosses both the Luggie Water on an aqueduct at Kirkintilloch, and the Red Burn on another aqueduct close to the Castlecary Arches.

 The river levels at Condorrat (after the confluence with the Gain Burn) and Oxgang are monitored by SEPA.

 For much of its length eastwards from Mollinsburn, Luggie Water formed the historic county boundary between Lanarkshire to the south and Dunbartonshire to the north.